darwin-morocho/flutter-meedu/docs/docs/simple-notifier.md

   }
 ```

+### watch method with WatchFilter

-If you have multiples `Consumer` widgets in your and you only want rebuild certain Consumer you can use the `WatchFilter`
+If you have multiples `Consumer` widgets in View and you only want rebuild certain Consumer you can use the `WatchFilter`
 :::note
 When you use the `WatchFilter` class you need to define the **generic types** in the `watch` method.
 The second generic type in the next code in our `WatchFilter` is a `List` beacuse we are using a list of strings (ids) to listen the changes.